juan267/build-api/README.md

 ## Summary

-Design and document a simple web API against a hacker news clone.
-The models already exist, it will be up to you to write Sinatra routes to manipulate data (using the CRUD HTTP verbs: `GET`, `POST`, `PUT`, and `DELETE`).
+Design and document a simple web API against a hacker news clone.It will be up to you to write rails routes to manipulate data, and the models of the aplication
+(using the CRUD HTTP verbs: `GET`, `POST`, `PUT`, and `DELETE`).

 This API is meant to be consumed by the public.
 Think about how Twitter or Github built their API against their app(s).
 You will be wearing your API designer/architect hats and thinking about how you want to expose data and services to the public just like Twitter and Github developers did.